OverTheWireOrg/OverTheWire-website/wargames/krypton/krypton4.md

     VFZFK SOPKS ELTUL VGUCH KR

 This level is a Vigenère Cipher.
-You have intercepted two longer, english language messages.
+You have intercepted two longer, english language messages (American English).
 You also have a key piece of information.
 You know the key length!

 For this exercise, the key length is 6.
 The password to level five